Course Syllabus

 Due:

-- The Precipice Chapter 7 (T. Ord)
+- The Precipice Links to an external site.
+Chapter 7 (T. Ord)

-- "The fragility of interdependency" (A. Vespignani)
+- "The fragility of interdependency" Links to an external site.
+(A. Vespignani)

-- “Manual for civilization” (A. Rose)
+- “Manual for civilization” Links to an external site.
+(A. Rose)

 Recommended reading: